-The ICDR maintains a list of more than 400 independent arbitrators and mediators.
+The International Centre for Dispute Resolution (ICDR) maintains a list of more than 400 independent arbitrators and mediators.

 The list of approved arbitrators mostly includes citizens of the United States.

 The costs are very unpredictable, since the Administrator shall designate an appropriate daily or hourly rate of compensation in consultation with the parties and all arbitrators.